SHI-Yu-Zhe/awesome-agi-cocosci/README.md

 * [Experiments with More Than One Random Factor: Designs, Analytic Models, and Statistical Power](https://www.annualreviews.org/doi/abs/10.1146/annurev-psych-122414-033702) - ***Annual Review of Psychology***, 2017.

+* [Two lines: A valid alternative to the invalid testing of U-shaped relationships with quadratic regressions](https://journals.sagepub.com/doi/pdf/10.1177/2515245918805755) - ***Advances in Methods and Practices in Psychological Science***, 2018. [[All Versions](https://scholar.google.com/scholar?cluster=12010185803500406162&hl=en&as_sdt=0,5)].
+An alternative method to test the statistical significance of U-shaped relationships.

 *[Back to Top](#c)

 #### Scaling Up Behavioral Studies